MultiOSDev/MultiOSDev/README.md

 - Likes: Minecraft, Old Software, Air, Programming Stuff

-- Discord: Rick Astley#8553
+- Discord: CursedMC#4654

-- Extra: Why do people think Windows 11 is good?
+- IM HIRING, CONTACT ME FOR INFO

 The best way to get the most out of a developer or an engineer is to give them the time they need to make their best